mastupristi/TarStreamExtractor/README.md

 The user will have to implement the call backs to be provided to the extraction engine through the init function.
 You can take a look at the examples

+## Supported Features and Limitations

+Although the *TAR Stream Extractor* core should support all types of tar, the example provided supports only tar containing files and not directories.
+In other words, the example requires tar not containing directory structures.
+The files that the tar contains must therefore be pathless.

 ## Further readings and related projects

 Much of the specification of the tar format was found in the following places: